Chocolate Keto Cupcakes were high on my list of things I must figure out when I began my keto journey.

 This is why we don't use very much coconut flour in this recipe but it still turns out a dozen cupcakes.
 Almond flour, on the other hand, is not absorbant at all.
 Swapping it out here will result in a wet and soggy end result.

 Almond flour will also brown faster, so keep that in mind whenever you cook or bake with it.
-Use a lower heat setting.
+You'll want to use a lower heat setting.

 My original keto cupcake recipe does call for a combination of both types of flour– it's a great recipe–but gives you more of a muffin texture than a true cupcake texture.
-I'll be reworking that soon 🙂 You can find that recipe here.
+I'll be reworking that soon!

 - Cocoa Powder